 Improved data analysis effectiveness with data science tools. (like Artificial Intelligence) and

-The ability to convert unstructured data (like documents or voice recording) into useful structured data with Optical Character Resolution (OCR) and Natural Language Processing (NLP) technologies.
+The ability to convert unstructured data (like documents or voice recordings) into useful structured data with Optical Character Resolution (OCR) and Natural Language Processing (NLP) technologies.

-The remainder of this article is about the big convergence and the bank's nudge unit(s).
+The remainder of this article is about the big convergence and company nudge unit(s).
 That is:

-Utilizing the nudge unit to solve the causal and related risk management measurement challenge and
+Utilizing the nudge unit to solve the causal and related economic measurement challenge and

 Leveraging fast-growing and improving data technology.
 All the while,

-This article takes no position on exactly where such a unit should be organized in a banking organization.
+This article takes no position on exactly where such a unit should be organized.
 This depends on the specific organizational circumstances.
 With that said, next are considerations to maximize nudge unit success chances:

 Scope breadth - the successful nudge unit will be more successful the broader it’s organizational scope.